 February 12 – April 13 1997

-“This exhibition will be the first by a U.S. museum to investigate the unique oeuvre of this highly influential Latin American artist (b.
-Santiago, Chile, 1944).
+This exhibition was the first by a U.S. museum that investigated the unique oeuvre of the highly influential Latin American artist, Eugenio Dittborn.
 Following an early career as a painter, graphic artist and creator or earthworks, Dittborn began at the height of the Pinochet military dictatorship to produce works that would circumvent both the state censors as well as the cultural boycott imposed on Chile from the outside.
-Produced from imagery whose range includes historical engravings, old police photos, drawings by schizophrenics and current mass media, the airmail paintings, once made, are folded and placed in customized envelopes, which are then exhibited alongside the works.”
+Produced from imagery whose range included historical engravings, old police photos, drawings by schizophrenics and current mass media, the airmail paintings, once made, were folded and placed in customized envelopes, which were then exhibited alongside the works.

 Because of this, Dittborn’s Airmail Paintings do not easily lend themselves to a retrospective exhibition.
-The important thing, with any given painting, is not so much the date of its production, as the dates of its multiple journeys.
-Nor, strictly speaking, does the return of these works to Santiago, as their place of origin on the periphery, mark a homecoming, or their next journey to the metropolis of New York a culmination.
-Rather, they pass through these cities just as they have previously passed through Havana, Sydney, or Amsterdam, because the primary state of Dittborn’s works is the state of transit.1
+The important thing, with any given painting, was not so much the date of its production, as the dates of its multiple journeys.
+Nor, strictly speaking, did the return of these works to Santiago, as their place of origin on the periphery, mark a homecoming, or their next journey to the metropolis of New York a culmination.
+Rather, they passed through these cities just as they have previously passed through Havana, Sydney, or Amsterdam, because the primary state of Dittborn’s works was the state of transit.1